 I would recommend following this outline to fill your board with goodies:

-- Dips – at least 3 varieties of dips is ideal
+- Dips – at least 3 varieties of dips are ideal

 - Veggies – use 3-5 varieties of veggies to use for dipping and/or just snacking